juanfonsecasolis-automation/javascript-playwright-Bondar-course/README.md

 7. Pragmatic Maciej.
 No, TypeScript is not OOP version of JavaScript.
 Dev, 2020.
 URL: https://dev.to/macsikora/no-typescript-is-not-oop-version-of-javascript-3ed4 (consulted on 12/06/).
 8. Matthew Finio, Amanda Downie.
 What are enterprise applications?
 IBM, 8 May 2024.
 URL: https://www.ibm.com/topics/enterprise-applications (last consulted on 12/16/24).
 9. Coursera.
 What Are Scripting Languages?
 (And Why Should I Learn One?).
 Nov 29, 2023.
 URL: https://www.coursera.org/articles/scripting-language (last consulted on 12/16/24).
 10. Alinton Gutierrez in reply to AskCoder.
 ReferenceError: require is not defined in ES module scope, you can use import instead gulp sass.
 StackOverflow.
-URL: https://stackoverflow.com/questions/69099763/referenceerror-require-is-not-defined-in-es-module-scope-you-can-use-import-in (last consulted on 07/04/25)
+URL: https://stackoverflow.com/questions/69099763/referenceerror-require-is-not-defined-in-es-module-scope-you-can-use-import-in (last consulted on 07/04/25).
+11. Docker.
+Install Docker Engine on Ubuntu. https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository